 - 3.33.
 Motions must be about matters for which the Council has a direct responsibility or duty. - 3.34.
-It shall be the duty of the Monitoring Officer, after consultation with the Chairman, to refuse to accept any motion or amendment to a motion which they deem to be illegal, improper, vexatious or out of order.
+The Chairman after consultation with the Monitoring Officer will refuse to accept any motion or amendment to a motion which they deem to be illegal, improper, vexatious or out of order.